byverdu/browser-extension-bookmarks-viewer-filter/README.md

 ## What the VisitedLinks extension does?

-- Options page to select the ascending or descending order of the visited links
+- Options page to select the ascending or descending order of the visited links.
-- Save on local storage the links visited by the user
+- Save on local storage the links visited by the user.
   - Properties: `url`, `title`, `date`
-- Display the visited links on the Popup page sorted by the selected order
+- Display the visited links on the Popup page sorted by `date` from the selected order.
-- ContextMenu to save a selected link as visited
+- ContextMenu to save a selected link as visited.